Our website is made possible by displaying online advertisements to our visitors.

 2/12/2005

-Using the VNC Repeater:
+Using the UltraVNC Repeater:

-The VNC Repeater enables you to open up a single port on your firewall to the VNC Repeater machine (kind of a "gateway" or "proxy"), and use the VNC Viewer to remote control any local machines running the WinVNC Server.
+The UltraVNC Repeater enables you to open up a single port on your firewall to the UltraVNC Repeater machine (kind of a "gateway" or "proxy"), and use the UltraVNC Viewer to remote control any local machines running the UltraVNC Server.
 To follow are the instructions for this setup.

-Download UltraVNC: http://uvnc.com
+Download UltraVNC: https://uvnc.com/

-This "distribution" of the Open Source VNC project includes additional features including other compression algorithms for speed and flexibility, file transfer, chat, and MS Logon authentication, to name a few.
+This "distribution" of the Open Source VNC project includes additional features including other compression algorithms for speed and flexibility, file transfer, chat, and MS-Logon authentication, to name a few.

-Install the VNC Server on a machine to be remote controlled
+Install the UltraVNC Server on a machine to be remote controlled (UltraVNC Server machine):

-Select the necessary properties of WinVNC repeater
+Select the necessary properties of UltraVNC Repeater

-Setup VNC Repeater machine:
+Setup UltraVNC Repeater machine:

-Install UltraVNC on your VNC Repeater machine.
 In the properties of the server icon in the system tray, be sure to check on the Allow Loopback Connections option (see above graphic).

 In the directory where you installed UltraVNC, you will find vnc_repeater.exe.

-On your VNC Repeater machine, start the repeater program by running at a command
+On your UltraVNC Repeater machine, start the repeater program by running at a command prompt: "(path)\vnc_repeater.exe" 5901

 Configure public router:

-On your router, forward port 5901 to your VNC Repeater machine
+On your router, forward port 5901 to your UltraVNC Repeater machine.

 ON REMOTE MACHINE: